bids-standard/bids-specification/src/derivatives/introduction.md

 `model-<modelname>` that is placed under the datatype from which the model was derived.
 A metadata file, `models.tsv` is OPTIONAL, accompanied by a `models.json` file that is REQUIRED, if and only if `models.tsv` is present.
+The purpose of the RECOMMENDED `models.tsv` file is to describe properties of the models such as the datatype from which they are derived and a human-readable description of each model.
 The `models.json` is a dictionary for the `models.tsv` columns.
-The purpose of the RECOMMENDED `models.tsv` file is to describe properties of the models such as the datatype from which they are derived and a human-readable description of the model.

-For example, if the model is principally derived from DWI data.
-It would go into the following structure:

 ```Text
 <pipeline_name>/